nyukhalov/CarND-LaneLines-P1/writeup.md

 **1.3.
 Applying the Canny edges detector**

 Choosing the low and high thresholds I wanted to get rid of as many noise as I can, meanwhile keeping enough "useful" pixels.
-After running plenty tests I chose 30 and 60 as the values of the low and high threshold respectively.
+After running a plenty of tests I chose 30 and 60 as the values of the low and high threshold respectively.

 **1.4.
 Finding a region of interest**